epicodus-lessons/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By Mark Lawson

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
+This Drupal site is a basic website for a fictional bakery, forked from Epicodus.
+This version fixes a buggy module, adds a custom comment form module, and adds two additional custom themes for styling.
-Students must fix the module, add their own custom module and a Zen sub-theme.

 ## Setup